General Demographic Pre-trained Models for Enhancing Predictive Performance Across Diseases and Population: Methods

 \subsection{GDP Model Architecture}

 The GDP architecture was tailored to the chosen ordering scheme.
 For the $\emph{NS}$ configuration, the model consisted of a linear layer followed by an attention mechanism and two additional linear layers, each with ReLU activations in between.
 For the $\emph{Seq}$ configuration, the model was composed of a single-layer long short-term memory (LSTM) network followed by two linear layers separated by a ReLU activation.
 Each ordering scheme ($\emph{NS}$ and $\emph{Seq}$) was combined with an encoding strategy ($\emph{trad}$, $\emph{PE}$, and $\emph{txt}$), yielding six candidate configurations for GDP.
 Training was conducted using two million clinical claims and registry records from Taiwan’s National Health Insurance Research Database (NHIRD) spanning January 1, 2002, to December 31, 2011.
 Records with missing birth date, gender, or diagnosis information were excluded, and diagnosis codes were used solely for generating the CCI labels, not as model inputs.
+The latent representation, a 32-dimensional embedding, is extracted from the layer before the output layer.